newque/newque/README.md

 `fifo` requires an Acknowledgement or else the client making a request to Newque will receive a timeout error.
 Using the same socket, send [`UID`, `Output`] back to Newque, where `UID` is the exact same string/buffer that was sent by Newque.

 A full example is available [here](https://github.com/newque/newque/blob/dd2174166a21030a66133b75904c7d40bb5898fd/test/examples/fifo.js).

+## Roadmap

+v0.1.0

+- This
+- That

+## Contributing

+All contributions are welcome.
+Please start a discussion by opening an issue or continuing the conversation in an existing issue.
+If you wish to contribute to the source, great!
+Instructions to compile Newque is in [DEVELOPMENT.md](DEVELOPMENT.md). **If you plan on developing a feature or fix**, please discuss in an issue first.
+Doing so may help avoid having a rejected pull request, saving you time.